tyh835/PyJam/README.md

 `jam sync <path-name> <bucket-name>` - Sync file directory recursively to S3 bucket.
 Removes stale files and checks for unnecessary uploads.

 ## Options

-`--region` specifies the AWS region of the resources.

 `--profile` specifies the AWS profile to use as credentials.